JuliaData/DataFrames.jl/doc/source/introduction.rst

   *every column of a tabular data set has the same length as all of the other columns*.
-- The columns of a tabular data set are typically named using some sort of ``String``.
+- The columns of a tabular data set are typically named using some sort of ``UTF8String``.
 Often, one wants to access the entries of a data set by using a combination of verbal names and numeric indices.

 We can summarize these concerns by noting that we face four problems when with